Things I learned at Pre-Kindergarten

 I sighed.

-Me: Sean.
-They’re going to put a mask on you.
+Me: Tornado S. They’re going to put a mask on you.
 Like Darth Vader.
 And then you have to breathe into it.
 Like Darth Vader.
 Can you show me how you breathe like Darth Vader?
-(Sean mimics the breathing.)
+(Tornado S mimics the breathing.)
 Great!
 Now the nurses and doctors are going to want to hear that too?
 Can you do it for them.

 Dr: I have a little boy who is ten.
 And he loves Star Wars.
 We should talk.

 As a Star Wars conversation started, the ENT checked in on us and reassured us.
-The anesthesioligist picked up Sean and carried him away.
+The anesthesiologist picked up Tornado S and carried him away.

 My baby was having a procedure.